Jennifer Morrison

-Jennifer Marie Morrison is an American actress, director, producer, and former child model.
-She is mainly known for her roles as Dr. Allison Cameron in the medical-drama series House (2004–2012) and Emma Swan in the ABC adventure-fantasy series Once Upon a Time (2011–2018).
-She has also portrayed Zoey Pierson, one of Ted Mosby's love interests, on the comedy series How I Met Your Mother, Winona Kirk, mother of James T. Kirk in the 2009 science-fiction film Star Trek, and Tess Conlon in the 2011 sports drama film Warrior.
+Jennifer Marie Morrison (born April 12, 1979) is an American actress and director.
+She is most known for her roles as Dr. Allison Cameron in the medical-drama series House (2004–2012) and Emma Swan in the ABC adventure-fantasy series Once Upon a Time (2011–2018).
+She has also portrayed Zoey Pierson, one of Ted Mosby's love interests, on the comedy series How I Met Your Mother; Winona Kirk, mother of James T. Kirk in the 2009 science-fiction film Star Trek; and Tess Conlon in the 2011 sports drama film Warrior.
 She made her feature-film directorial debut with Sun Dogs (2017).

 Early life

 Morrison was born in Chicago, Illinois, and grew up in Arlington Heights, Illinois.
-She is the oldest of three children; her sister, Julia, is a singer-songwriter and music band therapist, and her brother, Daniel, is a high-school band director.
+She is the oldest of three children.
 Her father, David, is a retired music teacher and high-school band director who was named Teacher of the Year by the Illinois State Board of Education in 2003.

 Morrison attended South Middle School, and then graduated from Prospect High School (where her parents worked) in 1997.
 She was an All-State clarinet player in the school's marching band, sang in the choir, and was a cheerleader in the school pep squad.
 She attended Loyola University Chicago, where she majored in theatre and minored in English, graduating in 2000.
 She studied at the Steppenwolf Theatre Company before moving to Los Angeles to pursue a career in acting.